voldikss/vim-floaterm/README.md

 replace `vim/nvim` with `floaterm`, i.e., `floaterm somefile.txt`

-**❗️Note**: This should works both in neovim and vim, but if you are using neovim, please make sure [neovim-remote](https:
-//github.com/mhinz/neovim-remote) has been installed.
+**❗️Note**: This should works both in neovim and vim, but if you are using neovim, make sure [neovim-remote](https://github.com/mhinz/neovim-remote) has been installed.
 You can install it via
 pip:

 ```sh